The Problem with “Clean Eating”

 The term “clean eating” focuses on eating pure, unprocessed, and natural foods.
 It also often entails eating gluten-free and dairy-free for health (not just allergies).
 It’s problematic for many reasons.
 For one, it implies that any foods that don’t meet these criteria are “bad” or “dirty” and should be avoided.

-It should also be pointed out that many foods are processed–from oats to beans to yogurt.
+It should also be pointed out that many nutrient-rich foods are processed–from oats to beans to yogurt.
 It’s too simplistic to label and divide foods into these categories.

 Clean eating is also a phenomenon that tends to be associated with wealth, thin privilege, and wellness culture in general.
 Think avocado, kale, quinoa, wild salmon, and green smoothies.
 Sure, those are all great foods, but when they are put on a pedestal as being superior to other foods it’s a problem.

-In fact, there is no real definition of “clean eating.”
+There is no real definition of “clean eating.”
 It’s here thanks to diet culture.
 I know many dietitians like to joke that the only foods that are “dirty” are those that fell on the floor and weren’t washed!

 Trying to figure out if you should eat dairy free or paleo?
-Trying to eatPin
+Trying to eat

 Birthdays are made for splurging!
 In addition to the fresh berries, the ingredients for this cake that I made for my husband’s birthday include white flour, butter, sugar, and whipped cream.
 Yum!
 My kids chose ice cream cakes this year, not homemade ones.
 It’s all good!